f-squirrel/f-squirrel.github.io/_posts/2020-02-06-std-async-implementations.md

 ```

 It can therefore be confirmed that, at least for now, all three implementations **have the same default launch policy,
-which is `launch::async`.**
+which is `launch::async`.

 ## Using std::async with Default Options ##

 If the default option is used, it is unknown which policy will be chosen.
 “So what?
 The compiler knows better!” you may
+say.

-say.<br> But what will happen if a callable function locks mutexes or stores variables with the
+But what will happen if a callable function locks mutexes or stores variables with the
 [_thread_local_](https://en.cppreference.com/w/cpp/keyword/thread_local){:target="_blank"} storage duration?
 A change in the default mode might then affect your application dramatically.
 If the default policy is changed from `async` to `deferred`,

 * The `thread_local` variables will use the values from the previous executions of a callable function.
 * The locking of mutexes inside of a callable function may lead to a deadlock.